patricklafrance/shelby/README.md

 When you create a subscription on an array, the default behavior is to:

-Trigger when an item is added or removed from the array.
+Trigger when an item is added or removed from the array

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

     // Call departmentsChangedFunction
     extendedModel.departments.push(accountingDepartment);

-Trigger when an of the items are updated.
+Trigger when any of the items is updated

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

     // Call "departmentsChangedFunction"
     extendedModel.departments.peek()[1].name("Accounting2");

-Automatically add to the subscriptions all the items that are added.
+Automatically add to the subscriptions all the items that are added to the array

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

     // "accountingDepartment" has been automatically added to the subscription. extendedModel.departments.push(accountingDepartment);

-Automatically removed from the subscriptions all the items that are removed from the array.
+Automatically removed from the subscriptions all the items that are removed from the array

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);
     extendedModel.departments.push(accountingDepartment);